teambit/bit/docs/drivers.md

 Drivers are responsible for several tasks:

-1. Resolving the `bit.json` file, and fetching all components and dependencies to the `components` directory.
+1. Importing all the component dependencies according to the `bit.json` file.
-2. Creating and maintainig all relevant links for the language-specific development environment, with the components imported with Bit.
+2. Creating and maintainig all relevant links for the language-specific development environment, of the components imported/created/managed by Bit..
-  * For example - in JavaScript, to use a module via `require`, the module will need to be in the `node_modules` direcotry, so in this case the driver maintains a mock-module with links back to the `components` directory, where all components are stored.
+  * For example - in JavaScript, to use a module via `import` or `require`, the module will need to be in the `node_modules` direcotry, so in this case the driver maintains a dynamic-module with links back to the `components` directory, where all components are stored.

 **Important** To import and manage components use Bit-CLI.
 This doc only explains how to use components in your code.